pankaj1491/psiz-sonarqube-agent/agent_langgraph/README.md

 ### How the checkout is indexed with Poolside

-After the repository is cloned, the checkout node retargets the Poolside tool to the repo root and—when auto-approval is on—runs a one-time indexing prompt to give Poolside full context.
-This happens before any SonarQube issues are processed and uses the repo root as `working_dir` so subsequent fixes operate on the cloned files:
+After the repository is cloned, the checkout node retargets the Poolside tool to the repo root (overwriting `POOLSIDE_CWD` to that path) and—when auto-approval is on—runs a one-time indexing prompt to give Poolside full context.
+This happens before any SonarQube issues are processed and uses the resolved repo root as `working_dir` so subsequent fixes operate only on the cloned files in `agent_langgraph/custom_model/workspace`:

 ```python
 # agent_langgraph/custom_model/agent.py (checkout_node)